rebortg/vyos-eveng/README.md

 a minimal config of the nodes:

-    The hostname is important and used in ansible
+    The hostname is important and will be used in ansible

     set system host-name rtr01
     set interfaces ethernet eth0 address 'dhcp'